Fundamentals of SPE-PRMS

 PRMS is one of several sets of classification guidelines used for internal and external reporting and inventorying of petroleum assets.
 Comparable to the Canadian Oil & Gas Evaluation Handbook (COGEH) in Canada and the Securities and Exchange Commission (SEC) in the USA, SPE-PRMS is considered to be the international standard for reporting petroleum resources by companies listed on international stock exchanges.
 For private companies and investors, PRMS provides a guideline for internal asset management and evaluation.

-- financial investment professionals
+- Land professionals

 0.8 CEUs are offered for this course